 A common method of working out how much to claim is the floor area (as a proportion of the floor area in your whole home).

-You can claim the portion of these costs that relates to the room or workshop you use as a place of business.
+You can claim the portion of these costs related to the room or workshop you use as a place of business.
 Please use our home office calculator above to determine just that.

 Please note that doing this may have capital gains tax implications on your home, which is usually exempt.
 The ATO notes that “CGT may apply if you are running a business from home or claiming occupancy expenses (like mortgage interest repayments or rates).”

-Where your home is also your principal place of business, the rules can be complex, please seek professional tax advice from a qualified tax agent or accountant.
+Your home is also your principal place of business; the rules can be complex.
+Please seek professional tax advice from a qualified tax agent or accountant.

 Three golden rules to be eligible for home office tax deductions

 To be eligible for a home office tax deduction, all of the following three must apply:

 - The expense must be directly related to your income; and